ourcaldo/indexnowjs-maindev/terms-of-service.md

 **2. Termination by Us**

-We may suspend or terminate your account at our discretion for violations of these Terms, non-payment, fraudulent activity, or other reasons that may harm the Service or other users.
+We may suspend or terminate your account at our discretion for violations of these Terms or Privacy Policy, non-payment, fraudulent activity, or other reasons that may harm the Service or other users.
 We will provide reasonable notice when possible.

 **3. Effect of Termination**